lz8399/myblog/content/post/2018/[UE4]Lightings.md

 ### Lighting Issues

-Issue:
+Issue 1:
 Point Light intensity is very low event set `Intensity` to large value.
 Solution:
 Remove Point Light and add a new Point Light into scene and setting up it.

+Issue 2:
+There're some strange block on lighting maps even building lighting again.
+Solution:
+Build -> Lighting Quality -> Production, then building lighting again.
+There're some bug in Preview level of Lighting Quality.

 ### Reference
 Lighting Passes